 In part one of this video series, Eric Van der Kleij and Daniel Steeves discussed the FinTech sector with emphasis on London and the UK, governmental involvement and we heard learnt about his views on technology and why experience is the real value-add resulting from the Start Up sector.
-Last week, a study released by Ernst & Young concluded that Britain was the best place to be an entrepreneur at the moment.
+A study released by Ernst & Young concluded that Britain was the best place to be an entrepreneur at the moment.
 With a new-found culture, an improving tax system, thanks to schemes such as the Seed Enterprise Investment Scheme,(SEIS) and an advanced regulatory system, Start Ups are beginning to thrive and develop into strong entrepeneurial ecosystems.
 Additionally, UK Trade and Information (UKTI) has also done a remarkable job of transforming London to make it more friendly for entrepreneurs to set up headquarters.

 Culture is going to be critical to the entrepreneurial environment but even more important is removing the stigma of failure within that enviroment.
 Governments have a big part to play in this: establishing a business is inherently risky and countries should not penalise entrepreneurs excessively if they fail, if only because repeat entrepreneurs who have failed in early endeavours are proven to have higher rates of success than first-time entrepreneurs.
 This is because the knowledge that they gain through pain, is a precious and scarce commodity.

 “A lot of countries have really poor public policy when it comes to bankruptcy.
 If we want people to take a risk, then we have to think through what are the consequences of what would happen if they would fail for their families and for their future.”

 — Eric Ries, a Silicon Valley entrepreneur and author recognized